Local Authorities Launches Operation Against Quacks - UrduPoint

 Local Authorities Launches Operation Against Quacks

-The local administration of Jehlum has launched operation against quacks who are putting the life of human on risk
+The local administration of Jhelum has launched operation against quacks who are putting human life at risk

 The operation has been launched over the special directives of Deputy Commissioner Muhammad Saif Anwar.